Where to Stay in Slovenia: Best Areas, Cities & Smart Bases

 CENTRAL CITY

-Ideal for: first-timers, travellers without a car, shoulder-season city breaks.
+Ideal for: first-timers, travellers without a car, shoulder-season trips, anyone who wants calm logistics.

 Where to stay in Ljubljana